ibm-cloud-docs/EventStreams/index.md

     ```
     {: codeblock}

+### 6. **Success!**
-6. {: #success_step} **Success!**
+{: #success_step}

    When the producer starts, messages are produced to the topic.
 Messages are then consumed from the topic by the consuming application.
    You can verify the successful flow of messages when you see`INFO Message consumed` from the consumer.

    The sample runs indefinitely until you stop it.
 To stop the process, run an exit command `Ctrl+C`.

 ## Next steps
 {: #next_steps}